sheffler/nlip-iam-original/README.md

 ## Caveats

 * localhost and 127.0.0.1 are different in the context of the "redirect_uri".
 When the Oauth server receives an authentication request from an Application, it will use the Client ID to look up the "redirect_uri", and if it does not match exactly the client will be rejected.

+* Care should be taken before running this project in production on a public IP for managing secrets appropriately.

 ## Maintenance